corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state.md

 title: "Write states"
 ---

-In Corda, states are immutable objects on the ledger that represent a fact known by one or more Corda nodes at a specific point in time.
-They can represent facts of any kind - for example, stocks, bonds, loans, and so on.
+In Corda, states are immutable objects on the ledger that represent a fact agreed upon by one or more Corda nodes at a specific point in time.
+They can represent facts of any kind - in this example, the states represent the voucher for a trip to Mars (`MarsVoucher`) and a ticket (`BoardingTicket`) given to the customer when they redeem their voucher.
+These states represent information that Mars Express and Peter share, and have agreed upon.

 States relevant to a specific node are stored in that node's vault.
 For a state to evolve, the current state must be marked as historic and a new, updated state must be created.
+The `MarsVoucher` state is issued by the company Mars Express to Peter, so it is stored in both nodes' vaults.
+When Peter redeems his voucher, the `MarsVoucher` state is spent and this information is updated in both vaults.
+It's a similar process for the `BoardingTicket` state.
+The state is issued by Mars Express and spent when Peter takes his trip.

 When you create a state, you include the relevant information about the fact you are storing.
+The `MarsVoucher` state includes a description of the voucher and the names of the issuer and holder.
+The `BoardingTicket` includes trip information, the issuer and owner of the ticket, and the days left until the rocket launch.
 You also include a reference to the contract that governs how the states should evolve over time.

-States in the Corda 5 Developer Preview are largely the same as states in Corda 4.
-A state still must implement `ContractState` or one of its dependents.
-The main difference when writing states with the Developer Preview is that you must add a <a href="#add-the-json-representable">`JsonRepresentable`</a>.
-This ensures that the output can be returned over RPC.
+The state must implement <a href="../../../../../../en/platform/corda/4.8/open-source/api-states.html#contractstate">`ContractState`</a> or one of its dependents.

-This tutorial guides you through writing the two states you need in your CorDapp: `MarsVoucher` and `BoardingTicket`.
+This tutorial guides you through writing the `MarsVoucher` state then provides some tips for writing the `BoardingTicket` state.
 You will be creating these states in the `contracts/src/main/kotlin/net/corda/missionMars/states/` directory in this tutorial.
 Refer to the `TemplateState.kt` file in this directory to see a template state.

 ## Learning objectives